 The Site Cleanup Program (SCP) oversees the cleanup of properties contaminated by hazardous materials not exclusively associated with petroleum USTs.
 California Health & Safety Code Sections 101480 through 101490 state that a RP for a contaminated site may request local agency oversight of site assessment and remediation activities.
 The SCP allows motivated parties who are able to fund site cleanup to conduct assessment and mitigation of contaminated sites.
 The DEH’s goal is to work collaboratively with stakeholders to facilitate more efficient and effective site cleanup.
 DEH oversight activities include reviews of relevant environmental documents such as Phase I and Phase II investigations, site assessment and remediation work plans, and monitoring and sampling operations; evaluations of potential risk; establishment of site cleanup criteria; and oversight of remediation and/or mitigation measures, including verification monitoring.

-After determining that the RP has completed the necessary site assessment and remediation work, the DEH will provide the RP with a case closure letter, which will describe the activities conducted at the site and will confirm, based upon available data, that residual contamination at the site does not pose a continuing significant threat to groundwater resources, human health, safety, or the environment.
+After determining that the RP has completed the necessary site assessment and remediation work, and following a required 30-day public comment period, the DEH will provide the RP with a case closure letter, which will describe the activities conducted at the site and will confirm, based upon available data, that residual contamination at the site does not pose a continuing significant threat to groundwater resources, human health, safety, or the environment.